learn-co-curriculum/js-advanced-functions-the-lost-context-bug/README.md

 `global`).

 Remember the rules of function invocation.
-A function defaults to getting the global scope as _execution context_.
+A function defaults to getting the global scope as _execution context_ when it is called without "anything to the left of a dot.".
 It **does not** get its parent function's _execution context_ automatically.
 There are many ways for programmers to solve this problem.
 The three most common are:

 1. Pass a `thisArg`
 2. Use a closure